firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="14"}

-The `:html` key to `render()` allows us to place whatever HTML we want in a string that will be shown on the page.
-We need the `.html_safe` on the end of the string, which is a bit of Rails security to make sure that one user can't inject malicious HTML into another user's browser, in case we were getting the given HTML string from another user (e.g., from a `<form>`).
-Don't worry about this, we will see a better way of doing this in a moment.
+The `:html` key allows us to place whatever HTML we want in a `String` that will be shown on the page.
+We need the `.html_safe` on the end of the `String`.
+Don't worry about this[^html_safe], we will see a better way in a moment.

+[^html_safe]: Okay, if you really want to know, `.html_safe` is a bit of Rails security to prevent one user from injecting malicious HTML into another user's browser, in case we were getting the given HTML `String` from the user (e.g. from a `<form>`).

-If we refresh **http://[YOUR APP DOMAIN]/rock**, then we will see our HTML.
-We could go crazy and put our entire HTML document in that string.
-But a much, much better way to to write what's called an *embedded Ruby template*.
+If we refresh **/rock**, then we should see our rendered HTML.
+We could go crazy and put our entire HTML document in that `String`.
+But a much better way is to use an <mark>embedded Ruby template</mark> file.

 ```ruby
 # app/controllers/application_controller.rb